raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     GPIO.setup(button, GPIO.IN, GPIO.PUD_UP)
     ```

-    This tell the Raspberry Pi to treat GPIO pin 14 (the one the button will be connected to) as a 'pulled up' input device.
+    This tells the Raspberry Pi to treat GPIO pin 14 (the one the button will be connected to) as a 'pulled up' input device.

 1. Now add the following lines: